bcgov/foi-report-download/README.md

 4. Open http://localhost:8080 in browser and login to the app.

 ## Getting Help
-Please contact the GDX Service desk via the [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9).
+For any questions regarding this project, please contact the GDX Analytics Team.

 ## Contributors
 See [contributors](https://github.com/bcgov/foi-report-download/graphs/contributors).